emetsger/osf-rdf-archived/src/site/markdown/index.md

   * `@OwlIndividual`: annotates Java classes.
 Instances of the annotated Java class will be mapped to OWL individuals.
 The value of the _annotation_ specifies the OWL class of the individual.
   * `@IndividualId`: annotates Java fields.
 The value of the _annotated field_ will be used as the RDF resource identifier of the enclosing `@OwlIndividual`.
 Classes annotated with `@OwlIndividual` are expected to have _exactly one_ member annotated with `@IndividualId`.
   * `@OwlProperty`: annotates Java fields.
 Annotated fields will be mapped to OWL properties.
 The value of the _annotation_ specifies the OWL property used, and indicates whether it is an OWL Datatype or Object property.
 The subject of the OWL property will be the enclosing `@OwlIndividual`, and the object of the OWL property will be the value of the _annotated field_.
 Classes annotated with `@OwlIndividual` may have _zero or more_ members annotated with `@OwlProperty`.
+  * `@AnonIndividual`: annotates Java fields.
+Instances of the _annotated field_ will be mapped to OWL anonymous OWL individuals.
+The value of the _annotation_ specifies the OWL class of the individual.
+Classes annotated with `@AnonIndividual` are expected to be annotated with `@OwlProperty` which determines the property used to relate the enclosing `@OwlIndividual` to the `@AnonIndividual`.

 ## Transforms